lamthuyvo/cuny-2025-analysis-niko/README.md

 #### Part 2: More Cleaning and Analysis

-- Checked the data types and converted the ones in the 'Value' column to numbers.
+- Checked the data types and converted 'Value' column to numeric values.
+- Calculated a 3-month moving average.
+- Calculated the average to figure if a month had below or above average sales.
--
+- Calculated year-over-year growth.
+- Rounded the numbers to make them more readable.

 ## Outputs

-The notebooks output this spreadsheet which contains TKTK: output/tktktk.csv.
+The results from above are saved as: output/retail_sales_analysis.csv.

 ## Running the analysis yourself